Make A First Grader's Schultüte, School Cone

 Add heavy duty double stick tape to one side.
 Roll the quarter circle into a cone shape, peel off the tape's protective paper and press down firmly.
-To make the Schultuete even more stable add another layer of clear sticky tape to the cone covering both on the inside and outside of the join.
+To make the Schultüte even more stable add another layer of clear sticky tape to the cone covering both the inside and outside of the join.

 On the inside of the cone add two thin lines of glue.
-One about 2 inches down and one near the edge, then attach a collar of tissue paper, crepe paper, felt, netting or fine fabric, to fit the circumference of the cone but of any length you choose.
+One about two inches down and one near the edge, then attach a collar of tissue paper, crepe paper, felt, netting or fine fabric, to fit the circumference of the cone but of any length you choose.

 Using the same technique as before cut a very slightly larger quarter circle, and using double sided tape attach to your basic cone form.

 Now it is time to add your decorative layer.

-Which can be pre-printed gift wrapping or metallic colored foil paper for example.
+This can be pre-printed gift wrapping or metallic colored foil paper for example.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.